cassalab/mvetr/README.md

 When predicting binary traits, we use logit regression instead.
 Categorical features are one-hot encoded.
 When using continuous features, an additional column is used that indicates whether the feature is present for the variant.
 Each continuous feature is tried in a separate regression with two features derived from it: feature^2 and log(abs(feature) + 1).

 The predictand for each variant is the median phenotype among its carriers for continuous phenotypes and mean for binary outcomes.
 Regression is executed on variants with different allele frequency thresholds: 0.1, 0.01, 0.001, and 0.0001.
-We use 80% of the variants for training and 20% for validation, splitting at random 10 times.
+We use 80% of the variants for training and 20% for validation, splitting at random 100 times.

-Notebook `variant_phenotype_exploration.ipynb` is the exploration of the results.
+Notebook `variant_phenotype_exploration.ipynb` contains the exploration of the results.

+#### b) Multi-feature phenotypic effect regression on variants
+We extend the experiments to use more than one variant feature by using greedy feature selection.
+The features are added as long as they improve the current best R2 score by at least 0.005.